daross-ai/OSS-FFRDC-Maturity/README.md

 The Report and Presentation are downloadable from this repo.

 Wiki:
-Contains the orginal survey if you would like to take it yourself.
+Contains the report and the orginal survey if you would like to take it yourself.